-- Real antiques—seek out specialist stores or markets.
-For real antiques over 100 years old, you’ll need an export certificate with an official wax seal from the seller to take out of the country (otherwise can be taken without compensation).
+- Real Antiques: For real antiques, you’ll need to seek out specialist stores or markets.
+When purchasing anything over 100 years old, you’ll need an export certificate with an official wax seal from the seller to take out of the country (otherwise can be taken without compensation).
 I’m told the antiques in the Shanghai Friendship Store are worth checking out.
 Antiques that date way back (before 1795) cannot legally be taken out of the country at all.

 - RANDOM: Clay figurines, paper-cutting patterns, kites, snuff bottles with intricate drawings inside (a popular art from the Qing Dynasty which make excellent small gifts).
 Bone products (from oxen and camel bones) made into things such as knives, forks, spoons, bracelets, and necklaces.

 What are some of the most popular shopping stores in each of China’s biggest cities?
 It would be practically impossible to list them all here, but here are a few to consider.